Code generation – Overview

 Although we recommend using a configuration file, without one buf generate

-will assume the input is the current directory.
+assumes the input is the current directory.

 You can also specify the config file as JSON in the invocation.